k-vyn/framer-material-kit/README.md

 	trailingEdges:boxA
 	<b>height:100</b>
 	<b>width:100</b>
-ios.layout.set()
+m.layout.set()
 </pre>

 <div id='layout' />
-####ios.layout.set()
+####m.layout.set()
 This function only need to be called once for all constraints.
 It'll cycle through all the layers in order of creation, and it'll fulfill all constraints.

 #####When to call it
 You'll need to call it before any x/y positions are referenced.
-If you have a function that's based off another layer, you'll need to call ios.layout.set before that positioning is stored otherwise it'll be wrong or 0.
-Once you call ios.layout.set(), it'll set the position to the accurate position. <br><br>
+If you have a function that's based off another layer, you'll need to call m.layout.set before that positioning is stored otherwise it'll be wrong or 0.
+Once you call m.layout.set(), it'll set the position to the accurate position. <br><br>

 #####Mixing up the queue
-ios.layout.set will accept layers in the parathesis.
+m.layout.set will accept layers in the parathesis.
 This will layout **only** that layer and ignore all other constraints.
 This is to be used if a layer created after others needs to be laid out before others.<br>

-`ios.layout.set(boxB)`
+`m.layout.set(boxB)`
 This will only layout boxB and not boxA.
 <br>
 You may also want to play with the creation order if you're having issues with relationships.